99 GAL Friends of Yamhill County

 Willamina Public Library

-With this grant, the Library will take the very meaningful step of creating a Native American collection of books and materials based on recommendations from the Confederated Tribes of Grand Ronde.
+With our grant, the Library took the very meaningful step of creating a Native American collection of books and materials based on recommendations from the Confederated Tribes of Grand Ronde.
 This new resource will not only serve important educational purposes, but it will foster appreciation, knowledge, and inclusion of the tribal community.

 Senior Welfare